mechlovin/qmk_firmware/keyboards/protozoa/obelisk/keymaps/default/readme.md

-# The default keymap for octagon
+# The default keymap for obelisk